Welcome to Dutch Australians at a Glance (DAAAG)

-History in Australia is characterised by maritime, military, migration and mercantile presence in Australia since 1606. read more
+The Dutch Australian story is characterised by maritime, military, migration, artistic, academic and mercantile presence in Australia since 1606. read more

 DAAAG News is set to showcase events of cultural heritage significance such as those currently on display including Dutch Culture Day and the Broome commemorations.
 You will also be able to find information about new books and research on the Dutch in Australia, special lectures and launches.
 Later this year DAAAG News will feature the commemorative events organised for the 300 years anniversary of the Zuytdorp, shipwrecked off the Western Australian coast sometime in June 1712. read more